From 1920s through the 1950s people had a great desire for an

 is similar to steampunk, but uses cold war technology instead of

 industrial revolution technology.
 Espionage and warfare are natural

 themes for it.
 Atompunk isn't a well-developed genre.

 It's a good idea to pick most of your science fiction technology from 1950s-80s science fiction.
 Atompunk has transistors, and you choose whether or not to use integrated circuits.
 Culture is a blend of 1960s and modern.
 This document can help.

 Rocketpunk is a dark, violent present-day science fiction genre using some Retro-future space technology.
 Rocketpunk is set mostly in orbit.
 Conflict in space is a common theme.
 Rocketpunk isn't a well-developed genre.

-is a dark genre that takes place after devastating nuclear war or other
+is a dark genre that takes place after devastating nuclear war or

-attempt to predict the future.
+seldom attempt to predict the future.

 The visionaries never imagined that in the 1960s a generation would

 rise up and reject traditional values.
-Instead the visionaries expected
+Instead the visionaries